 Did I already say that?

 I think that anyone can make their own bread.
-I think that everyone should make own bread.
-At least once in awhile.
-Start with this cheesy beer (or soda) bread.
-It’s a batter bread, so you just stir it all together, and pop it in the oven.
+I think that everyone should make their own bread.
+At least once in a while.
+Start with this cheesy beer bread.
+It’s made from a quick bread batter, so you just stir it all together, and pop it in the oven.
 No yeast proofing, no rising period, no kneading.
 And it’s very versatile–I’ll list a couple of variations at the end of the recipe.
 If you’ve ever used a store bought (or home party) beer bread mix, this is my version of those.
 Think of this as making your own mix.
 You can do this–it’s easy stuff.

 1 C. whole wheat flour